-- 17.1 The Saracens Rugby Club and Foundation have an Online Safety Policy Statement which should be read to understand our framework and provisions to keep children and vulnerable adults safe online. - 17.2 The Saracens Sport Foundation have appointed an Online Safety Coordinator; Kieran Crombie (Head of Foundation), to risk assess and implement safeguarding processes and procedures for online delivery and communications. - 17.3 The RFU have a specific code of conduct for coaches and volunteers which relates to contacting children and vulnerable adults.
+- 17.1 Saracens and Saracens Foundation have an Online Safety Policy Statement which should be read to understand our framework and provisions to keep children and vulnerable adults safe online. - 17.2 Saracens Foundation have appointed an Online Safety Coordinator; Sam Perry (Safeguarding Lead - Foundation), to risk assess and implement safeguarding processes and procedures for online delivery and communications. - 17.3 The RFU have a specific code of conduct for coaches and volunteers which relates to contacting children and vulnerable adults.
 Coaches, staff, and volunteers should abide by the guidance by the RFU and PRL.
 Staff, volunteers, and coaches should never communicate with children or vulnerable adults through their personal social media accounts, phones, or email addresses.
 Instead, they should contact their parent, guardian or carer through their official work email or phone.
-All communications should be relevant to the work or project.

-17.4 The staff and coaches will provide detailed guidance to parents, guardians and carers on how to access our online materials or content safely.
+All communications should be relevant to the work or project. - 17.4 The staff and coaches will provide detailed guidance to parents, guardians and carers on how to access our online materials or content safely.
 This will reduce the risk of scams or harmful materials being available to children or vulnerable adults.